 Frequently Asked Questions

-The Tier 1 Environmental Study looked at a 12-county-area to determine a corridor for an improved highway connection in southern Indiana.
-That study identified a preferred alternativethat extends 54 miles from I-64/US 231 to I-69 at the existing US 231 interchange, traveling east of Huntingburg and Jasper, avoiding heavily developed areas in those cities.
+The Tier 1 Environmental Study decided to build a new improved highway connection in southern Indiana.
+That highway will be constructed within an approved 2,000 ft. corridor that extends 54 miles from I-64/US 231 to I-69 at the existing US 231 interchange, traveling east of Huntingburg and Jasper, avoiding heavily developed areas in those cities.
 It generally runs parallel to and west of US 231 in Martin and Daviess counties.
 Variations in the Loogootee area include the western bypass identified in the Draft Environmental Impact Statement (DEIS), a route that uses the path of 231 through Loogootee, and two variations east of Loogootee.
 Selection of the preferred variation in Loogootee will take place during Tier 2 studies.
 The preferred alternative ends at the existing I-69 interchange at US 231.
 A total of nine local improvements along existing US 231 are included with the preferred alternative.

 The main goals identified were improved business and personal regional connectivity in Dubois County and Southern Indiana, and improved highway connections to existing multimodal locations from Southern Indiana.